Skip to main content

 StatisticsShow single-value KPIs with optional period-over-period deltas.

-Charts can have their own Rift configuration, so the same dataset can power multiple charts with different groupings, filters, and aggregations.
+Charts can have their own transformation configuration, so the same dataset can power multiple charts with different groupings, filters, and aggregations.

 Chart types

-A board is a dashboard — a canvas where you arrange charts on a grid.
-Boards support:
+A dashboard is a canvas where you arrange charts on a grid.
+Dashboards support:

 • Drag-and-drop layout on a 12-column grid.

-• Board-level filters that apply across all charts, linking columns from different datasets.
+• Dashboard-level filters that apply across all charts, linking columns from different datasets.

-• Sharing — boards can be favorited, made public within your org, or shared via a copied link.
+• Sharing: dashboards can be favorited, made public within your org, or shared via a copied link.

 AI chat